Avert (HIV and AIDS organisation): Transition strategy

-Current projects

-Avert.org

-For over 27 years, the Avert.org website provided clear and trusted information about HIV and AIDS.
-The site changed many times as technology developed.
-In 2015, the Avert.org website had a major redesign, with a focus on mobile users.

-The website was divided into two main areas – public and professional.
-The public section of the site provided information for individual on sexual health, HIV and STIs, and relationships – including personal stories from the site's users.
-It offered reassurance to people newly diagnosed with HIV and dispelled dangerous myths about HIV and AIDS.
-The professional section of the site provided a thoroughly researched and referenced resource on the global epidemic, alongside an up-to-date news service to inform people working in HIV programming, policy or research, health workers, teachers and students.

-In line with the changing needs of the HIV epidemic, the Avert.org website was decommissioned in March 2022 with the learning and evidence it generated used to develop a new youth-focused sexual health brand, Be in the KNOW.
-During its lifetime, Avert.org reached over 215 million people.
+In November 2023 Avert embarked on a new strategy to sustain the value and impact of the organisation's work into the future, by handing over Boost and Be in the KNOW brands to locally run organisations in East and Southern Africa.
+This strategy also aligned to the growing localisation agenda in the international development sector.

+Avert completed the handover of its core brands to new owners in Kenya and Zimbabwe in early 2025.

+The highly successful, sex positive, sexual health brand, Be in the KNOW, was handed over to Well Made Strategy's Kenya Comms Hub in Kenya (KCH).

+The digital job aid for community health workers, Boost, was handed over to two organisations – OPHID in Zimbabwe and LVCT Health in Kenya.

+OPHID in Zimbabwe took ownership of Boost in Zimbabwe and Southern Africa.
+LVCT Health in Kenya was also given ownership of the Boost product and rebranded under the name Himarika with content translated into Swahili.

+The three organisations have also created a community of practice to collaborate, share and learn going forward.

+Key work

 Endorsements and accreditations

 Avert endorses the Principles for Digital Development and is a Gold standard endorser.
-Avert is also a signatory of the UK Patient Information Forum’s Health and Digital Literacy Charter.
-It also endorses the Pleasure Project’s ‘Pleasure Principles’, committing to a sex-positive approach to sexual health and rights.
+Avert is also a signatory of the UK Patient Information Forum's Health and Digital Literacy Charter.
+It also endorses the Pleasure Project's 'Pleasure Principles', committing to a sex-positive approach to sexual health and rights.

 In 2021, Avert was accredited by the Patient Information Forum (PIF).
-Avert has the ‘PIF TICK’ quality mark, ensuring the health information it produces is of the highest quality, clear and accurate.
+Avert has the 'PIF TICK' quality mark, ensuring the health information it produces is of the highest quality, clear and accurate.

 In January 2015, Avert became a certified member of the Information Standard, a UK National Health Service (NHS) accreditation that recognises trustworthy health information.